caseydavenport/cube-tools/data/polyverse/2024-11-09/casey.report.md

-Ended up going 3-0, but I wouldn't say comforatably.
+Ended up going 3-0, but I wouldn't say comfortably.
 While some games I felt decisively in control, most felt pretty close.

 This was the first time a number of cards saw play: